graphhopper/measurement/README.md

 Either configure nginx or for localhost do:

 npm install http-server -g
-http-server -o --cors -a localhost
+http-server --cors -a localhost -c 10